awsdocs/aws-systems-manager-user-guide/doc_source/run-remote-documents.md

 While you can also run remote documents by using State Manager or Automation, the following procedure describes only how to run remote SSM documents by using Run Command in the AWS Systems Manager console\.

 **Note**
-`AWS-RunDocument` can be used to run only command\-type SSM documents, not other types such as Automation documents\.
+`AWS-RunDocument` can be used to run only command\-type SSM documents, not other types such as Automation runbooks\.
 The `AWS-RunDocument` uses the `aws:downloadContent` plugin\.
 For more information about the `aws:downloadContent` plugin, see [aws:downloadContent](ssm-plugins.md#aws-downloadContent)\.

 **Before you begin**
 Before you run a remote document, you must complete the following tasks\.